- Overview of Interstitial Lung Disease

 Prognosis for Lymphangioleiomyomatosis

-Prognosis for lymphangioleiomyomatosis is unclear because the disorder is so rare and because the clinical course of patients with LAM is variable.
+The prognosis for patients with lymphangioleiomyomatosis is unclear because the disorder is so rare and because the clinical course of patients with LAM is variable.
 In general, the disease is slowly progressive, leading eventually to respiratory failure and death.
-The estimated 10-year survival rates are variable, but exceed 90% and are more favourable than previously believed (1).
+The estimated 10-year survival rates are variable, but exceed 90% and are more favorable than previously believed (1).
 Women should be advised that progression may accelerate during pregnancy.

 Prognosis reference